francepack/backend_module_0_capstone/day_1/README.md

 1. Read [This Introduction](https://learnrubythehardway.org/book/intro.html) to the Learn Ruby The Hard Way Tutorial.
 To reiterate from this introduction, DO NOT copy and paste the code examples.
 Actually type them.

 1. Follow these steps to complete your first Learn Ruby the Hard Way lesson: [A Good First Program](https://learnrubythehardway.org/book/ex1.html).
     1. This lesson tells you to type code into a file called "ex1.rb".
 Create this file in your `day_1` directory.
 If you are in your `day_1` directory, you can do this with `touch ex1.rb`.
-If you are not in your `day_1` directory, first navigate to it using `cd` and `ls`, and then run `touch ex1.rb`
+If you are not in your `day_1` directory, first navigate to it using `cd`, check to make sure you got to that directory with `ls`, and then run `touch ex1.rb`
     1. Work through the lesson, **typing** the code into your "ex1.rb" file, and running it with `ruby ex1.rb`.
 Make sure you get similar output to what the lesson shows you.
 If you get an error saying "No such file or directory", make sure your "ex1.rb" file is in your day_1 directory, and that you are running `ruby ex1.rb` from that directory.
 You should see `ex1.rb` listed when you enter `ls`.
     1. Complete the Study Drills listed at the end of the lesson.
     1. Read the Common Student Questions section.